 In a continued effort to bring technology to the classroom, the Reading Fair will feature digital presentations.
-Only Divisions E, F, H, I, K, and L can present Digital Media Projects.
+Only Divisions E, F, H, I, K, L, N, and O can present Digital Media Projects.

-- Students can create digital presentations using PowerPoint, Google Slide, or presentation format of their choice. - Students must provide own iPad or laptop computer.
-Device should be charged and cannot be plugged in during judging. - Maximum time limit: 3 minutes. - Any materials that are deemed copyrighted book covers or Internet images must give credit to the creator or source. - Project is to be written in the student's own words and information has not be directly copied or plagiarized from any source. - Digital Project must contain the same elements as the Storyboard Project.
+- Students can create digital presentations using PowerPoint, Google Slide, or the presentation format of their choice. - Students must provide their own iPad or laptop computer.
+The device should be charged and cannot be plugged in during judging. - Maximum time limit: 3 minutes. - Any materials that are deemed copyrighted book covers or Internet images must give credit to the creator or source. - Project is to be written in the student's own words and information has not been directly copied or plagiarized from any source. - Digital Project must contain the same elements as the Storyboard Project.